moondance-labs/tanssi/README.md

 pnpm moonwall test zombie_tanssi
 ```

+**Important note**: You will need to download a polkadot binary from [here](https://github.com/paritytech/polkadot/releases), place it under *test/tmp*, and give it execution permissions for the zombienet tests to work locally.

 Moonwall lets you also run the testing environment wihtout performing any tests on it, as a method for you to manually test certain things:

 ```bash